Global Health Track

 - Support the development of culturally-competent physicians

 - Raise awareness of healthcare disparities, both locally and internationally

 - Expose residents to sustainable Global Health practices

-- Increase involvement of residents in the local community
+- Increase involvement of residents in the local and/or international community

 - Provide supportive and immersive experiences that expose residents to multiple facets of Global Health